 - What do you love about yourself?

 - The fifth question — What’s something funny or silly about you? — is reserved for the Silly Face emoji (no need to write it on the ball).
+If you’re using a different type of ball, simply draw a silly face in one section.

 Sit cross-legged or in a comfortable position.
 Take a moment to think about what you’re thankful for in your life.
 Talk about how often we forget all the little things we’re grateful for in our lives, but how important it is to spend a bit of time each day thinking of these little things.
 Ask children if there are any other feelings or thoughts they want to share to reflect on gratitude.